EDCD/EDDN/schemas/commodity-README.md

 If the data is sourced from the journal folder:
 - Remove the `$` prefix and `_name;` suffix from the `Name` field.
-- There will be no `prohibited` and `economies` to send.
-Exclude these from the message.
+- As the Journal Market.json doesn't contain `economies` or `prohibited` data, leave these entirely out of the message.
+You **MUST NOT** send empty lists.

 #### Item Category
 Remove not only the `Category_Localised` key:values, but also the